- A gate access control system manages vehicle and residential access to a property.

 Most importantly, modern cellular gate entry systems significantly cut down the time it takes for each driver to open the gate.
 Drivers can swipe, tap, or voice-command their smartphones to open the gate without getting out of their cars or reaching for the access reader.
 Mobile-based wireless gate security systems are the best solution if you want convenient access for tenants and visitors, reduced wait times, and robust security and safety.

-Here are the four basic steps of how a gate entry system works:
+Here are the basic steps of how a gate entry system works:

 - Access control panel verifies credentials